How To Raise pH in a Hot Tub Without Chemicals

 Published on

-Low pH levels cause the water to become acidic, which can irritate your skin and eyes and damage the hot tub’s components.
+Low pH levels cause the water to become acidic, irritating your skin and eyes and damaging the hot tub’s components.

 Natural approaches to adjusting pH can ensure your hot tub stays in great condition without relying on synthetic hot tub chemicals.
 They can also maintain water clarity and prevent damage from acidity.